cora-e/archiving-tools/README.md

 # archiving-tools
 Various tools and tips I've accumulated trying to scrape websites.
-The point is both to document what I've done for my own and others' reference, but also to provide working examples of downloading data from various types of host sites.
+Mostly, this exists to document what I've done for my own and others' reference when digging into the final data.
+It may also be useful as a collection of working examples of downloading data from various types of host sites.

 ## Disclaimer